 Customise with other ingredients

 Now you’ve learned how to make perfect egg fried rice.
 Please feel free to go one step further and improvise with other ingredients.
+The popular Yangzhou Fried Rice (shown in the image above) is an example of a more sophisticated version.
 Like Egg Fried Rice Noodles, Chinese fried rice is also a great dish to cook in a “use-whatever-available” situation.
 Here are some choices:

 - Raw protein: pork, beef, bacon, chicken, turkey, shrimp, crab, Lap Cheong (Chinese sausage), etc.